PsyYak/TextRecognizerFromImage/README.md

-# Text Recognizing from Image using js
+# Text Recognizing from Image using React